WCC-Library/oadb/README.md

 # PCI Open Access Database Review Project and Evaluatory Tools
-Welcome to an experimental Github Open Access Database Repository run by librarians in Washington State.
-Last updated August 2019.
+Welcome to an experimental Github Open Access Database Repository initially run by librarians in Washington State, with support from librarians in Asia, Europe, and North America.
+This page was last updated in August 2019.

 # Purpose
 * This GitHub repository is designed to store data and files related to the 2018, 2019, and future iterations of this project.
 It was created by [Ro McKernan (Whatcom Community College)](mailto:rmckernan@whatcom.edu) and is co-managed by [Greg Bem (LWTech)](mailto:greg.bem@lwtech.edu).